foorilla/allainews_sources/README.md

-# all AI news (allainews.com) - Sources
+# all AI news - Sources

 A list of online news & info sources in the AI/ML/Data Science space with their website + RSS feed.
+This is an extract of all the sources aggregated from on the allainews.com website.

 ## Contents